My legal rights: I was raped and became pregnant

 Not solely because of the rape.

 Before this law, a court could only terminate a rapist's parental rights if someone proved the rapist was an unfit parent.
-The state could ask for parental rights termination in a dependency, a court action where the state tries to take the children away from *both* parents.
-In an adoption case, a judge could terminate a parent’s rights.
+The state could ask for parental rights termination in a dependency, a court action where the state tries to take the children away from both parents.

 Now you can do this without the state's involvement.
 If you can prove the child was born because of a rape, you can decide what parental rights you want the rapist to have, if any.